Turkish intelligence neutralizes top PKK terrorist in northern Iraq

 Since the PKK terrorist attack on Friday, which killed 12 soldiers, Turkish airstrikes have destroyed dozens of terror targets in northern Iraq and Syria.

-President Recep Tayyip Erdoğan has vowed Türkiye would pay "whatever the cost" to prevent the emergence of a "terrorist structure" in northern Iraq and Syria.
+President Recep Tayyip Erdoğan has vowed that Türkiye will not allow terror barons in the region to stop the country from its path, and the fight against terrorism will continue.

 PKK terrorists often hide in northern Iraq to plot cross-border attacks in Türkiye.
 It also has a Syrian branch, known as the YPG.